 If you are currently a member of The Wildlife Society, your group is active on Facebook.
 For assistance connecting with this group, email email@example.com.

-The Wildlife Society has achieved GOLD standing, per the university's Chapter Standards program.
-Gold standing demonstrates a high level of chapter involvement and denotes excellence in chapter leadership and member engagement.
+The Wildlife Society achieved PLATINUM standing, per the university's Chapter Standards program.
+Platinum standing demonstrates the highest level of chapter involvement and denotes excellence in chapter leadership and member engagement.

 Campus leadership opportunities are a great way to meet other students, alumni, and faculty at the university while also developing skills in the areas of: